More than 70% of Change Initiatives fail, we want you to succeed

 No. 1 Why leaving the current state

-No. 2 Where do want/ need to go
+No. 2 Where do we want/ need to go

 No. 3 How do we get there